 Raw materials and stores, work in progress and finished goods are stated at the lower of cost and net realisable value.
 Cost comprises direct materials, direct labour and an appropriate proportion of variable and fixed overhead expenditure, the latter being allocated on the basis of normal operating capacity.
 Costs include the transfer from equity of any gains/losses on qualifying cash flow hedges relating to purchases of raw material.
 Costs are assigned to individual items of inventory on the basis of weighted average costs.
 Costs of purchased inventory are determined after deducting rebates and discounts.
-Net realisable value is the estimated costs necessary to make the sale.
+Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.